 Through the years the team of Cheyenne and Dollar stayed together through thick and thin.
 To this day they love and protect each other.
 He is her constant companion, except when she’s traveling, which is whenever she can.

 When she goes out of town, Dollar stays with private pet sitters in their home.
 The last sitter in Orlando loved the dog so much that she kept him for a few weeks after Cheyenne moved.
 The sitter said it was to help Cheyenne get settled, but they both knew it was really because she’d miss him.
-After a few weeks, they met 1/2 way between Charlotte and Orlando.
+After a few weeks, they met 1/2 way between Charlotte and Orlando for the drop-off.
 That’s the kind of dog I’m talking about.

 Gonna stop gushing about my grand-doggy and tell you what’s going on.